Chocolate Chip Banana Bread

 Easy chocolate chip banana bread that bakes up moist, slices clean, and stays soft for days using simple pantry ingredients.

-This is the banana bread I make when I’ve got a few too many overripe bananas sitting on the counter, and they’re starting to stink up the kitchen.
+This is the banana bread I make when I have too many overripe bananas sitting on the counter, and nobody wants to eat them anymore.

-The chocolate chips make it feel like a little more than plain banana bread, but it’s still simple enough for a regular weekday bake.
+The chocolate chips make it feel a little more special than regular banana bread, but it’s still simple enough to throw together on a weekday afternoon.

 Why You’ll Love This Chocolate Chip Banana Bread